-Make healthy choices:
+5. Make healthy choices:

-Encourage independent play:
+6. Encourage independent play

 While your kiddos play by themselves, you can either catch up on chores or sit down and put your feet up with a cup of coffee.

-Carve out time for you and your pursuits:
+7. Carve out time for you and your pursuits:

 Just because you’re at home all the time with the kids doesn’t mean you don’t deserve — and need — time for you and your interests.

-Stay at home motherhood can be a beautiful option, and one that fosters countless memories and a strong connection with your children.
+Being a stay-at-home mom can be a beautiful option, and one that fosters countless memories and a strong connection with your children.